InvalidNamex/tantawy/.github/instructions/frontend_instructions.md

 # We need to create a table, model, etc called customerVendorPriceList.
 # In this table we will join the customerVendorID with a priceList id to set a default pricelist for a customer/vendor
     - in the add new customer/vendor or in the update/edit customer/vendor add a dropdown holding pricelists so the user with correct permissions could bind a pricelist to this customer/vendor

+I. Invoices Management (Purchase, Sales, Return Purchase, Return Sales):
+1- add to the website the following
+Invoice management,
+it has 4 sections
+> View Purchase invoices
+> View Sales invoices
+> View Return Purchase invoices
+> View Return Sales invoices
+in each screen of the above a list of invoices sortable and filterable .
+ID
+.
+Net Total
+.
+Notes
+.
+Vendor/Customer based on the nature of invoice
+.
+Created By
+.
+Created On
+We can filter by Date picker from/to dates, invoice id, the user who created it (id, user name)